alexdlaird/java-ngrok/README.md

 # java-ngrok - a Java wrapper for ngrok

-`java-ngrok` is a Java wrapper for `ngrok` that manages its own binary making `ngrok` available via a convenient Java API.
+`java-ngrok` is a Java wrapper for `ngrok` that manages its own binary, making `ngrok` available via a convenient Java API.

 [ngrok](https://ngrok.com) is a reverse proxy tool that opens secure tunnels from public URLs to localhost, perfect